Ultracold Neutron Guide-Coating Facility at U.Winnipeg: The Facility

 \subsection{TOF Ion Probe}

 The time-of-flight (TOF) ion probe, or Langmuir probe, is an essential tool for monitoring the plasma plume energy during the PLD process \cite{2003JAP....93.3627H, Langmuir_probe, Langmuir_Probe_Limitations}.
-In our case, the probe is used to measure the kinetic energy of C$^+$ ions in the carbon ablation plume.
+In our case, the probe is used to measure the TOF of the carbon ablation plume, which we assume to be primarily composed of C$^+$.
 The facility uses two different kinds of ion probe in its operation: one fixed, and one that can sweep over the plasma plume.
 The fixed probe uses a small copper disc located at 90$^{\circ}$ relative to the target plane.
 This is fixed with kapton tape to the top of the chamber and connected to an insulated vacuum wire that exits the chamber through an MHV electrical feed-through.
-The circuit (Fig. \ref{fig:circuit}) connected to the ion probe is a biased RC circuit with R = 10 M$\Omega$ and C = 8.5 nF.
+The circuit (figure \ref{fig:circuit}) connected to the ion probe is a biased RC circuit with R = 10 M$\Omega$ and C = 8.5 nF.
 As ions bombard the copper tip, a current I(t) is generated and the corresponding voltage is read across an oscilloscope with 50 $\Omega$ impedance.

 The kinetic energy is derived from the measured speed and the mass of the assumed ion species.
 The speed is calculated via measuring the distance between target and probe and measuring the time of flight of the ions.
 To measure a time-of-flight, a UV photodiode is used for the start time.
-The peak of the positive ion voltage signal as seen on the oscilloscope in Fig. \ref{fig:scope_trace} is used as the stop time.
+The peak of the positive ion voltage signal as seen on the oscilloscope in figure \ref{fig:scope_trace} is used as the stop time.
 By measuring the distance between target and probe tip, and time difference between the laser pulse and ion peak, a speed can be determined.
-Then assuming the dominant ion species is a single $^{12}$C$^+$ a kinetic energy is calculated to be (53 $\pm$ 10) eV in Fig. \ref{fig:scope_trace}.
+Then assuming the dominant ion species is a single $^{12}$C$^+$ an average kinetic energy is calculated to be (53 $\pm$ 10) eV in figure \ref{fig:scope_trace}. \\